 - Tutku Tugyan (Supervisors Loveday Hodson)

-Tutku is researching extraterritorial jurisdiction on human rights treaties.
+Tutku was researching extraterritorial jurisdiction on human rights treaties.
+Graduated 2015.

 - Mohammad Alhaddad